-Oura measures body temperature directly from the skin of your finger.
+Oura measures your body temperature continuously, directly from the skin of your finger.
 Other wearables use outward-facing sensors to estimate your temperature based on the external environment or estimate it based on your heart rate.

 Interpreting Your Body Temperature

 Your body temperature will appear as a deviation from your baseline body temperature.
 If you notice significant spikes clearly out of your normal range (e.g., due to illness), you'll see a lowered Readiness Score.

 The Readiness tab displays your average body temperature for the previous night relative to your baseline (e.g., it is +0.3 or -0.2 today compared to your average normal temperature).
 Normal fluctuation (positive or negative) is typically 0.5 °C (0.90 °F).
 Anything outside of that could be an indication that something is challenging your system.

 Body Temperature Trends

 You can view your body temperature Trends using two different views.